wp732/ssc_assignment_1/CONTRIBUTING.md

    - Reference similar features or use cases if possible.

 3. **Pull Requests**
-   - Fork the repository and create a feature branch.
+   - Clone the repository and create a feature branch.
    - Follow the code style and formatting used in the project.
    - Write tests for new functionality if applicable.
    - Ensure all tests pass before submitting.